 This type of spider gets its name from its mating behavior.
 After mating, the females typically kill and then eat their male partners, leaving them as "widows."

-These spiders are not aggressive and only bite when they feel threatened.
-The bites are usually not fatal, but can still cause some serious and uncomfortable symptoms.
+These spiders aren’t aggressive and only bite when they feel threatened.
+The bites usually aren’t fatal, but they can still cause some serious and uncomfortable symptoms.

 If a black widow spider has bitten you, get medical treatment right away.

 This spider type is found throughout the world.
-While they are found all over the United States, they are most common the southern and western states.
+While they are found all over the United States, they’re most common in the Southern and Western states.

-You will usually feel the sensation of a minor pinprick when a black widow spider first bites you.
-You might not even realize at first that you have been bitten, unless you caught the spider in the act.
+You’ll usually feel the sensation of a minor pinprick when a black widow spider first bites you.
+You might not realize that you’ve been bitten at first unless you caught the spider in the act.
 In some cases, the bite might be painful right away.

-The area around the bite may redden and begin to swell.
+The area around the bite will likely redden and begin to swell.

-Within a few hours of the bite—and sometimes in as little as 15 minutes—you will develop more serious symptoms.
-Most commonly, you will experience pain that is not limited to the bite location.
+You’ll develop more serious symptoms within a few hours of the bite.
+Sometimes, the more serious symptoms can develop in as little as 15 minutes after the bite occurs.
+Most commonly, you’ll experience pain that’s not limited to the bite location.
 Your chest and abdomen, in particular, will be painful.
-The muscles in these areas will cramp and go rigid.
+The muscles in these areas will cramp and go rigid due to severe muscle spasms.
 Your back and shoulders may also hurt.

-- difficulty breathing (due to paralysis of the diaphragm)
+- difficulty breathing, which is due to paralysis of the diaphragm

 In rare and extreme cases, black widow spider venom poisoning may lead to seizures and even death.
-Death generally does not occur in healthy adults.
-Young people, the elderly, and those with weakened immune symptoms are more susceptible to serious complications and death from a black widow spider bite.
+Death generally doesn’t occur in healthy adults.
+Young people, the elderly, and those with weakened immune systems are more susceptible to serious complications and death from a black widow spider bite.

-Regardless, anyone who has been bitten, or who suspects they have been bitten by a black widow spider, should seek medical treatment immediately.
+Regardless, anyone who has been bitten, or who suspects they’ve been bitten by a black widow spider, should seek medical treatment immediately.